sapegin/emoji-console-log/README.md

 The way I do it is by adding a separate log for each variable I want to track, like so: `console.log('🍕 variable', variable)`.
 I always add a different emoji at the beginning, so it’s easy to differentiate logs in the browser console.

 I wanted the easiest way to manage such logs so I found the [Turbo Console Log](https://www.turboconsolelog.io) extension that does most of what I wanted but not in a way I’d like.
 I decided to make a fork instead of contributing more options to the original extension because I felt my vision would be very different from the vision of the original extension.

+The main differences with Turbo Console Log are:

+- Significantly simpler and doesn’t come with a lot of options, doesn’t add class name, file name, line number, etc, only the variable name.
+- Adds random emoji to each log
+- Automatically detects project’s code style (quotes, semicolons, tabs/spaces, etc.).

 ## Changelog